 ACS Aisle Containment

-There are two types of aisle containment hot and cold.
+There are two types of aisle containment: hot aisle containment and cold aisle containment.
 CAC cold containment and HAC hot containment systems focus on installing barriers like divisions and doors to help manage the flow of air and keep the temperature under control.
 Cold Aisle Containment uses fresh air and does not allow it to mix with warm air.
 It also focuses on maintaining the flow without any obstruction from the equipment around the servers to keep the air fresh and cool.
 Hot Aisle Containment is considered more cost-effective that can save up to 40% of the energy consumption in comparison to CAC.
-Hot Aisle Systems use the natural law of hot air rising above the cool air.
-The HAC then aims to send the hot air to AC outlets.
-There is also a 13 percent decrease in the PUEs scores when HAC systems are in use.

 Reusing the Excess Heat